new born baby on mom's chest

 All of my kids had come a little bit early, so I was anticipating that again with my fourth.
 Around 34 weeks I was having some contractions here and there, but nothing consistent.
 Then a week later on April 3, my water broke.
 I was packing lunches, stood up to put things back in the fridge and suddenly it just happened.
 I was sure she’d be early, but I wasn’t expecting her to come that early.

-I called St. Luke’s Birthing Center to let them know, and they told us we should start making our way to the hospital.
+I called Aspirus St. Luke’s Birthing Center to let them know, and they told us we should start making our way to the hospital.
 We scrambled to get things together.
 My mom was with us, so I knew she’d be able to stay with the boys.
 We said bye to everyone, got in the car and started the hour-long drive to Duluth.

 During the car ride I was excited, but also nervous.
 I was a little worried about how early everything was happening.
 I hoped she would be okay and prayed that there would be no complications for either of us.
-When we got to St. Luke’s around 3 pm, I remember thinking: Well, here we go!
+When we got to Aspirus St. Luke’s around 3 pm, I remember thinking: Well, here we go!

 Slow and steady to fast and furious